Official song for SEA Games 31 unveiled | Culture - Sports | Vietnam+ (VietnamPlus)

 The official song for the upcoming 31st Southeast Asian Games (SEA Games 31) was revealed during a ceremony held in Hanoi on March 20 which honoured outstanding athletes and coaches of the country last year.

-The lyric sheet of the song (Photo: VNA)Hanoi (VNA) - The official song for the upcoming 31st Southeast Asian Games (SEA Games 31) was revealed during a ceremony held in Hanoi on March 20 which honoured outstanding athletes and coaches of the country last year.

-The song, composed by renown composer Huy Tuan, is titled ‘Hay toa sang’ (Let’s shine),
+The song, composed by renowned composer Huy Tuan, is titled ‘Hay toa sang’ (Let’s shine),

 It expresses pride in the culture and people of Vietnam, and highlights sportsmanship as well as efforts made to achieve the best results, with lyrics in Vietnamese language and chorus in English.